pkindt/WirelessEye/README.md

 License: GPL v3, see [COPYING](COPYING)

 When using WiFiEye together with Nexmon, please also pay attention to the Nexmon CSI license, see [here](https://github.com/seemoo-lab/nexmon_csi/blob/master/README.md).

+If you use this software, please consider citing our [paper][https://arxiv.org/abs/2204.01830]

 Getting Started
 ---------------